yaoyao-liu/minimal-light/index.md

 I have experience in industrial software development.
 I was a software engineer at [Snap Inc.](https://snap.com/en-US) and Microsoft in the Greater Seattle Area.

 **I'm actively looking for research opportunities in academia and industry.
+I'm open to new projects and topics.
 Do not hesitate to contact me for any opportunity to collaborate!**

 ***Postdoc Application***: [[Resume]](https://jie-jw-wu.github.io/assets/ResumeJW.pdf)  [[Research Proposal]](https://jie-jw-wu.github.io/assets/ResearchProposalJW.pdf)